Dick Metcalf

-Dick Metcalf is an American journalist best known for having written for Guns & Ammo, where he also served as a technical editor, as well as having been in TV programs such as the Sportsman Channel's "Modern Rifle Adventures TV".
+Dick Metcalf (May 3, 1946 to October 14, 2023) was an American journalist best known for having written for Guns & Ammo, where he also served as a technical editor, as well as having been in TV programs such as the Sportsman Channel's "Modern Rifle Adventures TV".
 Having "devoted nearly his entire adult life" to discussing the arms industry, he also is a U.S. Army veteran that has served as a faculty member of the history departments at the Yale and Cornell Universities.
+He died on October 14, 2023, at the age of 77.

 Background and career

 Metcalf was born and raised in Illinois on a family farm, property dating back generations.
 From childhood on, he grew more and more interested in shooting and hunting, particularly hunting with handguns.
 He has served in the U.S. Army and as a teacher of history at both Yale and Cornell.

 He has written about firearms for decades.
 He's a former columnist for Guns & Ammo and has served as a technical editor of the magazine.
 He's additionally been a TV personality, appearing in the Sportsman Channel's show "Modern Rifle Adventures TV".

 He was seen as a hunting and self-defense enthusiast.